AdJansen/CSI4107-Information-Retrieval-System/README.md

 # Task Split
 We split the tasks equally.
 Each method/portion of the project was written as we all sat around Adam's Desktop computer.
 We are all living in the same apartment, so this arrangement made sense.

-This method ensured we all knew how each part of the project worked, and could collaboratively build each part with input from all parties.
+This method ensured we all knew how each part of the project worked.
+It also allowed us to collaboratively build each part with input from all parties.

 # Functions

 ### collect_info(coll_files, stop_words)
 This function covers preprocessing (Step 1)

-Iterates through the files in the collection (denoted by 'coll_files').
-In each it finds the documents within, iterates through them, and splits them using the python library 'beautifulSoup'.
-Using beautifulSoup the docno and text are extracted from each document.
-This text is then sent to lowercase, has punctuation & digits removed, and is stemmed via PorterStemmer.
+It iterates through the files in the collection (denoted by 'coll_files').
+For each file: it finds the documents within, iterates through them, and splits them using the python library 'beautifulSoup'.
+The docno and text are extracted from each document using beautifulSoup.
+This text is then set to lowercase, has punctuation & digits removed, and is stemmed via PorterStemmer.
 The stopwords are then removed and the vocabulary is updated with any new terms found in that document.

 The documents are stored in a Pyton dictionary (i.e hashtable) where the key is the docno, and the value is the processed text.
 This allows subsequent functions to rapdily access the processed text by document id.
 The output vocabulary is a Python set, in other words, a python set is a way to **efficiently** store a collection of unique elements, like a dictionary but without the value part of a key value pair.